VilledeMontreal/hochelaga/source/_patterns/02-organisms/10-sidebar/01-sidebar-block.md

 * The base theme, on a light grey background,
 * The transparent theme with a fat black top stroke (.sidebar.theme-trans-top-stroke)
-* The transparent theme with a light stroke and bran color accents (.sidebar.theme-border-brand)
+* The transparent theme with a light stroke and brand color accents (.sidebar.theme-border-brand)

 ### Forms